- Networking Benefits

 - Update your LinkedIn profile with your current contact information, a professional picture, and relevant experience.

 - Google yourself and check your online presence.
-Eliminate anything that might be seen as unfavorable.
+Eliminate anything that might seem unfavorable.

 - Begin contacting people you know and tell them what you are seeking (For example, looking for career options with your major, seeking advice on transitioning to a new industry).
 Note: Avoid asking for information you can easily research.
 Introduce yourself to new professionals and request a 30-minute informational interviews to learn more about their industry, organization or profession.